gapza500/mahProm/README.md

 ---

-## Dark Appearance Support (upcoming)
+## Dark Appearance (Phase 3)
-- **Design parity**: All color tokens and gradients will be defined in SharedCode so both light/dark modes stay in sync.
+- **Status**: Deferred until Phase 3’s “Final Design & UX Polish” milestone so we can address it holistically.
-- **Testing**: Each app will get a “Dark Mode QA” checklist before release (UI previews + simulator snapshots).
+- **Plan** (Phase 3): Expand the design system with dark-specific gradients, update all feature cards, and add a QA checklist before release.
-- **Docs**: The plan lives in `Documentation/Development/PHASE1_STATUS.md` (see “Dark Appearance Plan” row) and will expand as Phase 2 kicks off.
+- **Tracker**: See the “Dark Appearance Plan” row in `Documentation/Development/PHASE1_STATUS.md` and the Phase 3 roadmap entry below.

 ---